nodejs/node-addon-api/doc/finalization.md

 parameter.
 This parameter represents a native callback function that runs in response to a garbage collection event.
-A finalizer is considered a _basic_ finalizer if the callback only utilizes a certain subset of APIs, which may provide optimizations, improved execution, or other benefits.
+A finalizer is considered a _basic_ finalizer if the callback only utilizes a certain subset of APIs, which may provide more efficient memory management, optimizations, improved execution, or other benefits.

 In general, it is best to use basic finalizers whenever possible (eg. when access to JavaScript is _not_ needed).